Arnold Monto: Research

 Throughout his career, Monto has focused on the occurrence, prevention, and control of respiratory infections, with a particular interest in influenza.
-At the University of Michigan in 1965, he developed the Tecumseh Study of Respiratory Illness, which described the specific viruses involved in causing illnesses in American families over an 11-year period.
+At the University of Michigan in 1965, he developed the Tecumseh Study of Respiratory Illness, which identified the specific viruses responsible for illnesses in American families over 11 years.
 During the 1968 influenza pandemic, he found that vaccinating school-age children reduced infection in the entire community, an early demonstration of herd immunity.
 Subsequently, he was involved in evaluating a variety of strategies to control influenza including vaccines, antivirals, and non-pharmaceutical interventions such as antiseptic tissues and face masks.
 In particular, he designed and carried out critical studies evaluating the value of the neuraminidase inhibitors now in use for influenza.
-In the 2000s he was involved in developing pandemic control strategies including social distancing, leading to work at WHO and in the US during the 2009 swine flu pandemic.
+In the 2000s, he was involved in developing pandemic control strategies, including social distancing, leading to work at the WHO and in the US during the 2009 swine flu pandemic.
 He also led clinical trials establishing the superiority of inactivated vaccines compared to live attenuated vaccines in preventing influenza in adults.

-In 2010, Monto returned to the study of respiratory illnesses in families with the establishment of the Household Influenza Vaccine Evaluation (HIVE) Study.
-The design is a comprehensive one, allowing researchers to study many aspects of infection occurrence and prevention over time.
-The study has resulted in several notable findings related to natural infection with different viruses and the immune correlates of protection from different influenza vaccines.
+In 2010, Monto resumed research on community-level respiratory illness epidemiology with the establishment of the Household Influenza Vaccine Evaluation—often referred to by its acronym, HIVE—study, then co-led with Suzanne E. Ohmit (also of the University of Michigan School of Public Health).
+As of December 2025, the HIVE study is ongoing, with Monto and epidemiology professor Emily T. Martin serving as co-principal investigators; it has been continually funded since its inception.
+HIVE is a prospective cohort study of households with children living around Ann Arbor, allowing researchers to study the epidemiology, clinical characteristics, and prevention of respiratory illnesses caused by influenza viruses, human parainfluenza viruses, SARS-CoV-2, and RSV, among other pathogens, as they occur naturally in the community over time.
+The study has yielded several notable findings on natural infection with various viruses and the immune correlates of protection conferred by different influenza vaccines.
 It was the first to demonstrate the potential problems with the serial use of such vaccines.
 These issues are now being addressed as part of the Universal Influenza Vaccine Program.
 Monto was the plenary speaker for a 2017 NIH-led workshop of U.S. and international experts from academia, industry, and government to develop a strategic plan and research agenda aimed at the development of a universal influenza vaccine.
-The design also allows study over time of other respiratory viruses including the coronaviruses.
-Monto is involved in other studies assessing influenza vaccine effectiveness in preventing medical encounters and hospitalization with a goal of improving protection.
+The design also allows study over time of other respiratory viruses, including the coronaviruses.
+Monto is involved in other studies assessing influenza vaccine effectiveness in preventing medical encounters and hospitalization to improve protection.
 A study in progress addresses the role of antivirals in seasonal and pandemic influenza control.